Ishak Pasha Palace: History

 Later, the palace was used as the administrative centre for the area, and later as a military fort until 1937.
 Additional damage was caused later when stone from the building was taken for use to build new homes.

 In 2000, the palace was added to the UNESCO Tentative List of World Heritage Sites.
 The UNESCO summary states:Palace on the Silk Route near the Iranian frontier ...
 It is not at all in the Ottoman tradition but is rather a mixture of Anatolian, Iranian and North Mesopotamian architectural tradition.
 The traditional model used in the construction of the Royal Palaces in the capital cities like Bursa, Edirne and Istanbul was taken as an example in the design of Ishak Pasha Palace.
 The western influence in Ottoman architecture during the post-classical period can be observed...

 Major structural problems were found during a 2004 restoration and not fully repaired.
 In During a subsequent restoration, a new roof was added, as well as a shelter over some parts of the palace, made of wood and glass.
 Naturally, this changed the historic character of the palace.
 Another restoration started in 2011.

 Visits are possible for a fee; visitors can view the Urartian rock tombs discovered in 1830 and said to be from centuries ago, perhaps between the 13th and the 9th century BCE.

+Location

+The palace is located near the Turkish border with Iran.
+It sits on a high platform with commanding views on its surrounding of the historic Silk Road, which gave it strategic importance.

+Architecture

+According to UNESCO, the architecture of the palace reflects not only the Ottoman tradition but also a mixture of Iranian, North Mesapotamian and Anatolian architecture.
+According to UNESCO, Western architecture influence can be noted in the Ottoman designs carried out in the post-classical era.